-- CryptoExpert: It is a desktop software offering secure data vaults for data storage and backups for large files.
-For encryption, it uses Blowfish, Cast, 3DES, and AES 256 encryption algorithms.
+- CryptoExpert is a desktop software offering secure data vaults for data storage and backups for large files.
+It uses Blowfish, Cast, 3DES, and AES 256 encryption algorithms for encryption.

 - VeraCrypt: Offer industry-standard AES encryption; this software adds encrypted passwords to your files.
 It is open-source and so far immune to brute-force attacks.

 - DiskCryptor: An open-source software, it secures internal and external drives, system partitions, ISO images, and even USB flash drives.
 It is a full-disk encryption tool that provides encryption through AES, Twofish, and Serpent encryption algorithms.

 - 7-Zip: This tool allows target file encryption instead of full-disk encryption.
 It is free and open-source and uses the secure AES-256 bit encryption algorithm.

 - AxCrypt: It is an open-source file encryption tool that uses AES encryption to encrypt specific files or a group of files altogether.
 It allows auto-decryption after a particular period.